 To Whom It May Concern,

-I woke up this morning inspired to write about a Chinese term Gongjing.
-Cultivating this state has been probably the single most important find of the century.
-Gongjing incorporates CALM, trusting, open, loving, humility, respect and reverence for life.
+I woke up this morning inspired me to write about a Chinese term Gongjing.
+Cultivating this state to its fullest can be very rewarding.
+Gongjing incorporates calm, trusting, openness, love, gratitude, reverence, humility, and true respect for life.
 It replaces all the defensive patterns that mess with our relationships with others and ourselves.
-It replaces wanting and brings it back to our natural state of HAVING, BEING and enjoyment of what is versus looking at what is wrong in life.
-We think that in order to create change that we have to rail and fight against what is, tightening and resisting, fixing and complaining.
+It replaces wanting and brings it back to our natural state of having, being and enjoyment of what is versus looking at what is wrong in life.
+We think that in order to create change that we have to rail and fight against what is, tightening and resisting, fixing, and complaining.
 Remember the little Chinese torture toy?
 If you pull your fingers apart in resistance you get stuck, but relax and bring your fingers together and the little paper toy releases your fingers and you are free.

 There are a few tricks to cultivating this state of Gongjing.
-When the first sign of discomfort arises there are ways like tapping the points of the forehead and temples and cheekbones and then the tapping moves to the chest, all across the chest until there is a release and a deep breath that dislodges the glue that attaches the feeling to the cause of that feeling which is a thought gone rogue.
-You can also roll down first your head and then your neck and roll down the whole spine and then slowly roll up.
+Qigong is my favorite way, but we can also at the first sign of discomfort arises use these ways to bring a state of peace.
+First allowing instead of resisting what is happening.
+I like tapping the points of the forehead and temples and cheekbones and then the tapping moves to the chest, all across the chest until there is a release and a deep breath that dislodges the glue that attaches the feeling to the cause of that feeling which is thought gone rogue.
+You can also roll down first your head and then your neck and roll down the whole spine and then slowly roll-up.
+Ask me how to do Squats.
 For a moment relief is available.
-If you can get calm enough and release the feeling instead of go into it you can identify the thought and see it for what it is, a trigger of a long held misguided pattern that has repeated over and over like a broken record.
+If you can get calm enough and release the feeling instead of going into it you can identify the thought and see it for what it is, a trigger of a long-held misguided pattern that has repeated over and over like a broken record.
 That thought has to be faced and replaced with Gongjing.
 Trust has deeper and deeper meanings as the word is explored and implemented.
-Try this way and see if actually facing instead of defending and explaining is a real way to actually change long held patterns that have kept our lives less than joyful, a state we deserve, our natural state of comfort and fulfillment.
+Try this way and see if actually facing instead of defending or explaining is a real way to actually change long-held patterns that have kept our lives less than joyful, a state we deserve, our natural state of comfort and fulfillment, the state of Gongjing.